Cognitive Systems - Master of Science (MSc)

 Applicants will benefit from having practical experience in programming with some higher-level programming language.
 We do offer an introduction to computer science for applicants with non-computer science background which provides an overview of the scientific field of computer science as a structural and engineering scientific discipline.
 It introduces basic algorithmic and computational principles which are realized in programming languages as well.

-German applicants and applicants enrolled in an Ulm University programme apply directly via the university's online application system.
+German applicants and applicants enrolled in an Ulm University program apply directly via the university's online application system.
 Other applicants apply online via uni-assist.
 For details, please check the application website.

-Application period for the winter semester: 15 April to 01 June (cut-off period)
+Application period for the winter semester: 01 April - 15 May (cut-off period)

 Be sure to include the following documents to demonstrate that you are qualified to enroll in the MSc Cognitive Systems.
 All documents must be in English or German.

 - An official copy of your BSc degree in Psychology, Computer Science, Cognitive Science or a related degree.
-For the latter, your course contents should to at least three quarters overlap with those of the listed degrees.
+For the latter, your course contents should cover basic knowledge in at least one of the three topics: information processing in natural systems, information processing in technical systems or mathematical modelling.
+Graduates of other subjects (in particular engineering, physics, biology) with a focus on neuroscience and mathematics can also be considered provided that the subject-specific suitability for the program is given.
 The BSc course duration should at least have been three years.
-The grade of your bachelor's degree must be 2.6 or better.
-If you did not yet complete your bachelor's degree, you must already have achieved 140 ECTS with an average mark of 2.9 or better.
+The grade of your bachelor's degree must be 2.5 or better.
+If you did not yet complete your bachelor's degree, you must already have achieved examination results with an average mark of 2.5 or better.

 - An official copy of your “diploma supplement” document, which lists all the courses you have taken for your first degree.
 The list must specify the grade and number of credit points for each course.